naheeda78/Bank-Customer-Churn-Analysis-Dashboard/README.md

 # Churn by Credit Score:

- -Customers with low credit scores (<400) have a significantly high churn rate.
+- Customers with low credit scores (<400) have a significantly high churn rate.
 - The 601-700 credit score group has the largest customer base but a lower churn rate.

 # Churn by Account Balance: